PS5 and Xbox Series X/S restock hits Walmart at 9 p.m. ET on Nov. 25

 CNET's deal team scours the web for great deals on tech products and much more.
 Find more great buys on the CNET Deals page and check out our CNET Coupons page for the latest promo codes from Best Buy, Walmart, Amazon and more.
 Questions about the Cheapskate blog?
 Find the answers on our FAQ page.

-Discuss: PS5 and Xbox Series X/S restock will hit Walmart at 9 p.m.
-ET on Nov.
-25
+Discuss: PS5 and Xbox Series X, Series S restock coming to Walmart Wednesday at 9 p.m.
+ET

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.